Loading...

 Summary

-Changing your WordPress theme through the database is a reliable solution when you're locked out of your admin dashboard due to theme-related issues.
-By using phpMyAdmin to update the template and stylesheet values in the wp_options table, you can safely restore access to your site.
-Just remember to back up your database before making any changes—and if you're unsure, don’t hesitate to contact our support team for help.
+Learning how to change your WordPress theme through the database is a reliable solution when you're locked out of your WordPress dashboard due to theme- or plugin-related issues.
+By using phpMyAdmin to update the "template" and "stylesheet" values in the "_options" table, you can safely regain access to your website.
+Just remember to back up your database before making any changes!

 If you need further assistance, feel free to contact us via Chat or Phone: